gleim/btcviz/README.md

 - Java 7
 - Neo4J Community Edition 2.0.1
 - Maven 3.0+
-- one or more ledger files in json/ (ledger #470000 is provided to start)
+- one or more ledger files in json/ subfolder

 Build
 -----